mxcube/mxcubecore/docs/source/dev/abstract_classes.md

 - get_object_by_role returns an object, associated to a role.
 Used to give an access to the defined Hardware Object.

   ```<object href="/aperture" role="beamsize"/>```
 - get_property returns a property - numeric, string or None.
-This usually serves to define or asign different attributes.
+This usually serves to define or assign different attributes.

   ```<values>{"IN": False, "OUT": True}</values>```